IBS: But I’m not stressed!

 The real story.

 I was listening to my mind, not my body – so I missed what it was saying.
-I didn’t even notice the tension in different parts of my body, because I was so used to it.
+I didn’t even notice the nervous tension in different parts of my body, because I was so used to it.

 My husband told me one day that I was really stressed.
-I was sure I wasn’t.
+I was SURE I wasn’t.
 Then he got me to put my hands on my shoulders and feel how tight they were.
 Then I began to take notice.

-Why you may not be feeling stressed
+Why you may not feel stress

 Everyone’s IBS is different and this may not be your case.
 But consider this:

-Stressed fish in bowlWhat if your mind had got clever at rationalizing situations?
+What if your mind had got clever at rationalizing situations?

 And you were so used to stress that you had numbed out to it?